Capital punishment in Virginia: Early history

 The first recorded execution in the United States took place in 1608 at the Jamestown Colony in Virginia.
 Captain George Kendall was executed for treason.
 Hanging was the predominant method for executions before 1909.
 Other methods had been used during this time — three people convicted of piracy in 1700 were gibbeted, four pirates were hanged in chains in 1720, and a female slave was burned in 1737.
 From 1910 until 1994, the electric chair was used for all executions.

 On February 2, 1951, four African Americans (of the Martinsville Seven) were executed for rape in one case and another was executed for murder in an unrelated case—the most executions held on a single day in Virginia.
 On February 5, 1951, the remaining three defendants in the rape case were executed.
 The case of the Martinsville Seven led to scrutiny of racial bias in death penalties for rape in Virginia.
-Only Black men were executed for rape, de jure through the end of the Civil War, and de facto since the introduction of the electric chair.
-The last execution for rape took place on February 17, 1961.
+With the exception of John Perkins in 1868, only Black men were executed for rape in Virginia after the American Civil War.
+The last execution for rape was that of serial rapist Linwood Bunch on February 17, 1961.

-The youngest person to have been executed in Virginia was Percy Ellis, who at the age of 16 was electrocuted on March 15, 1916.
-Only two women, Virginia Christian in 1912 and Teresa Lewis in 2010, were put to death by the state, when it took over executions from the counties.
+The youngest person to have been executed in Virginia was Clem, a 12-year-old slave who was owned by Hartwell Seat.
+Clem was hanged in 1787 for the murders of Henry Seat and Miles Seat.
+After the 19th century, only two women, Virginia Christian in 1912 and Teresa Lewis in 2010, were put to death by the state, when it took over executions from the counties.

+Virginia has carried out one confirmed wrongful execution.
+In 1736, Andrew, a slave belonging to Richard Bradford, and a married white indentured servant named Elizabeth Williams were convicted of adultery for having consensual sex in Caroline County.
+Unsatisfied with the verdict, some successfully lobbied for Andrew to be prosecuted for rape.
+Andrew was convicted of rape, sentenced to death, and executed on June 4, 1736.
+The incident was later seen as a miscarriage of justice since it was undisputed that the two had engaged in consensual sex.
+Going forward, the county stopped punishing black men when white women gave birth to mixed race children.
+However, four white women would be flogged in such cases.